- Experience the Moët & Chandon and Perrier Jouët on the "Avenue of Champagne"

-Day 3: Reims to Strasbourg & Discover Petit France
+Day 3: Train to Strasbourg, Discover Petit France

 See the city's famous astronomical clock, then continue your tour to the Cathedral of Notre-Dame.
 Several of Strasbourg's medieval churches, like Église Saint-Thomas or Église Saint-Guillaume, are worth spending time in this afternoon.
 End your tour at the Janus Fountain, then enjoy a free evening in the city.

-Day 4: Train to Colmar & River Cruise of the Canals
+Day 4: Train to Colmar, Canal River Cruise

 After breakfast, take the regional train south to Colmar.
-Check in to the hotel and relax a bit, then head out to explore the city.
+Check in to the hotel and relax, then head out to explore the city.

-In the later afternoon, explore the city's restaurants and cafes before one last evening stroll around the river.
-G'sundheit!
+In the late afternoon, explore the city's restaurants and cafés before one last evening stroll around the river.

 Day 5: Villages of Alsace Tour

-Set out today for a tour of some of the quaint villages of the region.
+Set out today for a tour of some of the region's quaint villages.
 You'll start in Hunawihr, best known for its 16th-century fortified church that has been serving both the Catholic and Protestant communities since 1687, followed by Riquewihr to try some of the wines from its hillside vineyards.
 Visit Eguisheim next, full of pink buildings, flowers, and flowing wines.

 Continue with a trip within the walls and narrow streets of Kientzheim, known for its half-timbered houses and privately owned castles.
 End your tour in Kaysersberg, voted the favorite French village of 2017 for its beauty.
 There will be plenty of wine tastings, history, architecture, and much more over the course of your outing.